Approximating Electoral Control Problems: Preliminaries

-Just as $\NP$-completeness allows us to identify problems that do not have polynomial-time algorithms (unless $\P=\NP$), we are able to give lower bounds in our approximation algorithms by giving completeness results for the corresponding (approximation) class.
+Just as $\NP$-completeness allows us to identify problems that do not have polynomial-time algorithms (unless $\P=\NP$), we can prove the ``optimality'' of our approximation algorithms by giving completeness results for the corresponding (approximation) class.
 However, the notion of reduction used here is not the same as the one used for $\NP$-completeness.
 Indeed, $\APX$-completeness is defined in terms of ``PTAS reductions'' while $\LOGAPX$-completeness and $\POLYAPX$-completeness are defined in terms of ``AP reductions.''
 It is also common to prove lower bound results using ``L reductions.''
 All of these reductions are known as ``approximation-preserving reductions.''
-Thankfully, our work has the nice property that every approximation-preserving reduction we provide is a ``strict reductions'' (defined below), and since it is known that a strict reduction from $A$ to be $B$ implies the existence of an L/PTAS/AP reduction from $A$ to $B$ (see~\cite{cre:c:approximation}), we do not define those three types of reductions.\footnote{For the definitions of L/PTAS/AP reductions, we instead point interested readers to Crescenzi's~\cite{cre:c:approximation} excellent survey on approximation-preserving reductions.}
+Thankfully, our work has the nice property that every approximation-preserving reduction we provide is a ``strict reductions'' (defined below), and since it is known that a strict reduction from $A$ to be $B$ implies the existence of an L/PTAS/AP reduction from $A$ to $B$ (see~\cite{cre:c:approximation}), we do not define those three types of reductions; interested readers can consult~\cite{cre:c:approximation}.